AO-Design-Inc/Feather/readme.md

 The Feather Contract provides a mechanism to connect wasm executor nodes to clients and stores code on the arweave blockchain.

-Fidelity is ***planned to be*** guaranteed via randomly sampled redundancy, incentivized via a staking mechanism.
+To guarantee correct execution, implementation of randomly sampled redundancy is ***planned***.
+This will be incentivized via a staking mechanism.

 # System